GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ### Commands {: #commands }

-Extensions can define specific [commands][34] and bind them to a key combination.
-Register one or more commands in the manifest under the `"commands"` field.
+Extensions can define specific [commands][api-commands] and bind them to a key combination.
+Register one or more commands in the manifest under the `"commands"` key.

 ```json
 {